About the Program

 Our hypothesis is that combining top scientists with elite business advice will yield exceptional results.
 Our program is best suited for technical teams who need help starting up their company, so the startup must have some level of technical talent on the core team.

-No, if you are located more than 3 hours outside of NYC you can opt to do a Skype interview.
+No, if you are located more than 3 hours outside of NYC you can opt to do a Zoom interview.